sandan/mentalhues.github.io/CONTRIBUTING.md

 4. Submit a [pull request](https://help.github.com/articles/creating-a-pull-request/).

    A member of the Core Contributors will review your changes, have a bit of discussion and hopefully merge them in!
 You don't have to be    ready to merge to make a pull request!
 We encourage you to submit a pull request as early as you want to.
 They help us to keep track of progress and help you to get earlier feedback.

+## How to Get in Touch

+If you need a more private channel for contact please email me directly: erincole567@gmail.com .
+I realize that some issues need to be taken offline, and am open to that need.
+In order to connect with other contributors, we also have a [public Gitter chat](https://gitter.im/mentalhues/Lobby).
+Because I want to be transparent, I want to mention that the Core Contributors of this project have a private Gitter chat that we use as a safe space to share insights and ideas.
+We have a concern for laying effective groundwork for this project, and may make this private chat public in the future if we feel that a public chat would be more conducive to working open.

 ## Attribution